mackorone/mms/README.md

 Other formats are not supported at this time.
 However there is a CLI tool that can easily convert between formats: https://github.com/mackorone/maze

-## Previous Versions

-Previous versions of mms exist in the `old/` directory.
-Feel free to take a look, but only the most recent version is supported.

 ## Acknowledgements

 | Name                                                          | Author            | Used For              |